-Read these tips on how to find a good boyfriend, and you’ll set yourself up to meet the one who is right for you – a man who will become a loving, caring husband.
-The best way to find a good boyfriend is to get emotionally healthy – look inward first.
+Yes, good men are hard to find!
+But if you know what you’re looking for and how to find a good boyfriend, you’ve won half the battle.
+Here’s how to set yourself up to meet a man who is right for you – a man who will become a loving, caring husband.

 These tips aren’t about how to attract a man by flirting or wearing the right makeup.
 That’s not how you find a good boyfriend, my friend.
 Rather, these tips are about being the best, strongest, healthiest woman you can be – which involves looking inward, not outward.